The Hideous Prince

 “Now, Gene, we all have to have a critique at some point.
 This is your turn.”
 She turned back toward my painting and pointed to the red cyclist.
 “Do you see how the artist has tried to convey the feeling of freedom and movement?
 What do you think of the color choice?”

-The very same eyes that so easily tore apart my painting, now turned toward me.
-They were curious eyes, and careless.
+I felt the pressure of all eyes, curious and careless, on me.
 Eager to tear and rend and remake without a thought for the outcome.
 For me.

 “It’s Eugenia,” I said, my voice sounded scratchy and unused.